yiyuezheng/AI_for_BusinessCourse/week4 images/Readme.md

 ## Class activities:

 Champagne or not? labels on data.
-Retrain the inception model:
+Castle or not.
+Retrain the inception model using

 * Model test from https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html#8